-(1) The Company and Arena are the members of HSLFI, a joint venture formed as a Delaware limited liability company that is not consolidated by either member for financial reporting purposes.
-The members provide cash or securities in portfolio companies to HSLFI in exchange for limited liability company equity interests.
-All HSLFI investment decisions require unanimous approval of a quorum of HSLFI's board of managers, which consists of two representatives of the Company and Arena.
-Because management of HSLFI is shared equally between the Company and Arena, the Company does not have sole control over significant actions of HSLFI for purposes of the 1940 Act or otherwise.
+(1) The Company and Arena were the members of HSLFI, a joint venture formed as a Delaware limited liability company that was not consolidated by either member for financial reporting purposes.
+The members provided cash or securities in portfolio companies to HSLFI in exchange for limited liability company equity interests.
+All HSLFI investment decisions required unanimous approval of a quorum of HSLFI's board of managers, which consisted of two representatives of the Company and Arena.
+Because management of HSLFI was shared equally between the Company and Arena, the Company did not have sole control over significant actions of HSLFI for purposes of the 1940 Act or otherwise.
+On April 21, 2020, the Company purchased all of the limited liability company interests of Arena in HSLFI.
+As of June 30, 2020, HLSFI is consolidated by the Company.